jatinnroy/corea.demo/README.md

 This will work with MS SQL SERVER
 This project is based on .net core 8 with JWT token authentication and Swagger

+I used a generic repository to maintain SOLID principles.
+I used Fluent validation for validation on the server side.
+I used the entity framework.
+I used Mapster to bind/transfer data in between
+I used the model-first approach, which is a faster way, and also maintained the process regarding database changes and updates.

 # To intial
 Make sure you fire below comman in the demo.Database project run this command in package manager console